 Keep scrolling to the next page to start exploring Ofu with me!

 Ofu is part of the small Manu’a Islands chain.
 Its sister island is called Olosega and both are connected by a narrow one lane bridge.
 There are only 200 or so lucky folks living here with their 20 or so cars and it really puts the ‘R’ in remote.
 There are three villages on the two islands but one of them only has a single house, so not sure if that really counts.

 We’re only 112 km’s from Pago Pago, but almost 16,000 km’s away from London!
 When you get here, it really feels as though you’ve traveled back in time – to a more peaceful way of life that was perhaps enjoyed by our ancestors back home.
 With all due respect to time travel, this is America after all.
 So thanks to the Yankee influence, the islands enjoy the likes of fresh water, reliable electricity, a good road (yes, there’s just one) and high-speed internet – believe it or not!
 But there’s one thing Americans haven’t managed to export to Ofu and that’s air pollution.
 The island enjoys some of the cleanest air in the entire Pacific.

-Ofu, Olosega and the distant third island in the group – Ta’u, were formed when volcanos rose out of the ocean millions of years ago, and some of earliest forms of human life in Polynesia were discovered right here.
+Ofu, Olosega and the distant third island in the group – Ta’u, were formed when volcanos rose out of the Pacific Ocean millions of years ago.
+In fact, some of the earliest evidence of human life in the Polynesian Triangle were discovered right here.
 The most beautiful places in the world require a bit of effort to get to but when you do make it, it’s all worth it.
 You’re about to see why.